CONTAMINANT: FOOD FLAVORING RELATED LUNG DISEASE

 Although NIOSH and OSHA recommend that a hierarchy of controls be used by manufacturers to control this hazard, which includes substitution, engineering controls, administrative controls, education, personal protective equipment and exposure and health monitoring, sometimes the use of respiratory protection may be required and unavoidable.

-NIOSH recommends a full mask air purifying respirator fitted with organic vapor cartridges and particulate filters as a minimum.
+NIOSH recommends a full face air purifying respirator fitted with organic vapor cartridges and particulate filters as a minimum.

 Moldex® suggests the 9000 Full Face Respirator series with 7100, 7300 or 7600 cartridges piggybacked with the 7940 P100 filter disk.
 The use of these respirators should be in compliance with a comprehensive respiratory protection program in accordance with 29 CFR 1910.134, as a minimum, which includes, but is not limited to fit testing, training and medical surveillance.